The “Vancouver in May Video” features Cinco de Mayo celebrations, Victoria Day festivities, May Day events and other festivals in Vancouver in May.

 As evident in the video below, May in the Lower Mainland is a time of ethnic festivals, fireworks, car shows, rodeo events, parades and so many wonderful activities.

-Note: In 2018 the Richmond Ships to Shore Festival isn’t happening – it only takes place in years when there is a major ship visiting the area.
+Important Notes: Some events have changed since we produced this video.
+In 2019 the Richmond Ships to Shore Festival isn’t happening – it only takes place in years when there is a major ship visiting the area.
+Also, since last year, the Illumination Night Market is no longer operating, and in 2019 the European Festival has a new venue (at the Vancouver Alpen Club).

 For more information on the places, festivals and events featured in the video, see below.